Trithemis annulata: Ecology

-Trithemis annulata is an adaptable species, and the adults are able to tolerate a range of habitats including semi-arid rangeland.
-They can be seen flying near sluggish rivers, in marshes and also beside still-water ponds.
+Trithemis annulata is an adaptable species, and the adults can tolerate a range of habitats, including semi-arid rangeland.
+They can be seen flying near sluggish rivers, in marshes, and also beside still-water ponds.
 They are sometimes seen in brackish water habitats, although it is unclear whether they actually breed in salty water.
-The larvae develop rapidly, so these dragonflies are able to make use of temporary water bodies for breeding.
-Males are often to be seen perching on the twigs of waterside shrubs and on rocks in the sunshine, but in the evening or when the sun is obscured, they move into trees.
+The larvae develop rapidly, so these dragonflies can make use of temporary water bodies for breeding.
+Males are often seen perching on the twigs of waterside shrubs and on rocks in the sunshine, but in the evening or when the sun is obscured, they move into trees.

 The female T. annulata is thought to deposit her eggs by flying over the surface and dipping the tip of her abdomen in the water.
 The larvae develop in water where they are aggressive predators.
 The adults are also predators, using their excellent eyesight to detect prey and their legs to hold and carry their victims.

 Status

-Trithemis annulata is a very common species throughout its wide range which includes most of Africa, the Mediterranean area, the Arabian Peninsula and the Near East.
-Although it may be threatened locally by habitat loss, in general it seems to be increasing in abundance, and the International Union for Conservation of Nature has assessed its conservation status as being of least concern.
+Trithemis annulata is a very common species throughout its wide range, which includes most of Africa, the Mediterranean area, the Arabian Peninsula, and the Near East.
+Although it may be threatened locally by habitat loss, in general, it seems to be increasing in abundance, and the International Union for Conservation of Nature has assessed its conservation status as being of least concern.